Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Case Study

 \section{Case Study}

-To verify the effectiveness and the cost-effectiveness of the proposed cost-effective shaped-and-dispatch cyber-defense strategy, this section conducts case studies on a modified IEEE 14 bus system~\cite{MatPower_TPS2011} with an additional 0.1~pu load at bus 8.
-The optimization problems are solved by Yalmip~\cite{Yalmip2004} with Gurobi~\cite{Gurobi2023} in a personal computer with 16 GB RAM and two 2.30 GHz processors.
+To verify the effectiveness and the Pareto optimal front of the proposed preventive-corrective cyber-defense strategy, this section conducts case studies on 1) a modified IEEE 14 bus system~\cite{MatPower_TPS2011} with an additional 0.1~pu load at bus 8; and 2) the New England IEEE 39 bus system~\cite{MatPower_TPS2011}.
+In addition, the feasibility of online implementation of the corrective cyber-defense strategy in system operation is verified in IEEE 57/118/300 bus systems.
+The optimization problems are solved by Yalmip with Gurobi in a personal computer with 16 GB RAM and two 2.30 GHz processors.
 The power base is 100~MW.
+The FDI cyber-attack ability is set as $\tau = 0.5$~\cite{LRload_2012}, indicating the cyber-attack injection is limited by 50\% of the bus load.